kratikmodh/kratikmodh/README.md

 ###

-<h1 align="center">hey there 👋</h1>

-###

 <h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">I'm Kratik Modh from Indore, India.
-I've spearheaded mobile app projects that reached over 10,000 users across both iOS and Android.
-My collaborative efforts in teams of up to 20 have boosted user engagement by 40% and enhanced app performance, cutting load times by 30%.
-With a knack for elevating user retention by 25% through intuitive UI/UX improvements, I merge technical prowess with measurable outcomes to deliver impactful mobile solutions<br><br>- 🔭 I’m working as a React Native Developer with experience over 4 years<br>- 📚 I'm currently learning MERN stack<br>- ⚡ In my free time I do like to listen to music and play some guitar when I am bored from coding</p>
+<p align="left">I'm Kratik Modh, a passionate self-taught frontend developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.<br><br>- 🔭 I’m working as a React Native Developer with experience over 4 years<br>- 📚 I'm currently learning MERN stack<br>- ⚡ In my free time I do like to listen to music and play some guitar when I am bored from coding</p>

 ###